DamnedDementor/ServletPDFinvoiceTEST/README.md

 - proccessing pdf files of invoices
 - adding items to mySQL base
 - extraction of data from mySQL base
-- forming and downloading EXCEL files.
+- forming and downloading EXCEL files
 Whats not/not so well:
 - tesing and catching error states
 - front end gui